Find Articles and More...

 Use subject headings or thesaurus terms.
 Like the Library OPAC, databases use subject headings to organize their materials.
 Most databases allow you to link to their own subject heading list in order to browse through it.
 Databases often call their subject heading list a "thesaurus."

 Use Boolean operators.
 The connecting words AND, OR, and NOT are valuable tools when searching with either subjects or keywords.
 Using these, you can expand or restrict your search results.
-Read more about them on the Research & Reference page.

 Filter, filter, filter.
 Use filtering options such as publication date, journal name, related subjects, source type, etc. to make your search more specific.